-The Sensor Mini-Sewi KNX TH-Pr detects motion.
-It measures the temperature and the air humidity and calculates the dew-point.
+The Sensor Mini-Sewi KNX TH-L-Pr additionally measures the temperature and the air humidity and calculates the dew-point.
 Via the bus, the indoor sensor can receive external values of temperature and humidity and process them further with its own data to a total value (mixed value, e.g. room average).
+Integrated PI-controllers control ventilation (humidification/dehumidification according to humidity) and heating/cooling (according to temperature).